geeksam/hypercuke/README.md

   projects with thousands of lines of horrible procedural code in deeply interdependent step definitions that resist refactoring.
-In one particularly memorable instance, I actually helped write a 50-line step definitions with a parameter named "destroy_the_earth".
+In one particularly memorable instance, I actually helped write a 50-line step definition with a parameter named "destroy_the_earth".

 ### Why Hypercuke?